rnystrom/Blog/_posts/2013-09-17-Live-blur-in-iOS7.md

 [![RNFrostedSidebar open animation](http://whoisryannystrom.com/img/2013-09-17/open.gif)](http://whoisryannystrom.com/img/2013-09-17/open.gif)

-Until such an API opens up, I strongly urge designers to be mindful of the blurs they use for production apps.
-Blurring is easy, but live blurring is a performance nightmare.
-We would be better of if we stopped drooling over blurs and design with performance in mind.
+Until a background blur API opens up, I strongly suggest keeping blurs in your designs to a minimum because they can be pretty taxing on the device and hurt user experience.
+Just remember to keep performance in mind as we design and develop our UIs to match this new iOS.